 Courses offered for the AAT in Pharmacy Technology focus on developing skill in leadership, business relations, and professional development.
 With these additional skills aspiring pharmacy technology students gain a significant advantage in securing entry-level positions as well as advancing their career.

 Employment opportunities for Pharmacy Technicians exist in a variety of medical environments.
-The U.S. Department of Labor and Statistics forecast Pharmacy Technician jobs growing at a rate of 13%, with a median wage in the Portland-Vancouver metro area estimated at $18.09 per hour.
+The U.S. Department of Labor and Statistics forecast Pharmacy Technician jobs growing at a rate of 4% between 2019 and 2029, with a current median wage in the Portland-Vancouver metro area estimated at $20.65 per hour.